コラム

 During treatment, not only will your hair fall out, but your eyebrows and eyelashes may also fall out.
 It is a good idea to gather information in advance about how to apply makeup.

-■ Things you should prepare
+Things to prepare

 1. Medical care hats and wigs